mayeco/patagonia/implement.md

 2. **PLAN DISCOVERY** (For Structured Plans):
    - Scan all plan directories: `/plans/`, `/epics/`, `/features/`, `/projects/`
    - If specific plan mentioned: Look for exact match
-   - If no specific plan: List available plans by type and ask user to select
+   - If no specific plan: List available plans by type and ask the developer to select
    - Validate plan file exists and is readable

 3. **OPEN TEXT PROCESSING** (For Unstructured Input):